Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

 1. From the lab computer, start a Windows PowerShell ISE window as an Administrator.

-2. In the Script pane, type the following script, and press F5 to execute it.
+2. In the Script pane, type the following script, and press F5 to execute it:

 ```
     $vmNames = @('s03-ascs-0','s03-ascs-1','s03-db-0','s03-db-1','s03-di-0','s03-di-1')